cbattlegear/dpi30/moderndatawarehouse/README.md

 * [Data loading strategies for Azure SQL Data Warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/design-elt-data-loading)
 * [Create an Azure Databricks Spark cluster](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-databricks-account#create-a-spark-cluster-in-databricks)
 * [Run a Databricks notebook with the Databricks Notebook Activity in Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-databricks-notebook)

+## Rationale

+### Why are you deploying Databricks?
+The goal of deploying Databricks in this template is to allow for real time data processing via Kafka or Event Hubs.
+Also it is the best method to allow for high performance access and modification of data in Data Lake Gen 2.

+### Why are you deploying Data Lake Gen 2?
+Data Lake Gen 2 has a high performance HDFS driver that allows for fast access from both Databricks and Data Warehouse via Polybase.

+### Why are you deploying Azure Synapse Analytics (formerly Azure Data Warehouse)?
+High speed processing of structured data.
+It's the best landing point to handle analytics at scale once you have structured your data.

+### Why are you deploying DW200c instead of DW100?
+We are deploying 200c to a) Get multiple nodes for data warehouse processing (each 100 DWU equals 1 compute node) and b) use Gen 2 Data Warehouse which comes with several performance and caching improvements.

+### Why did you deploy Data Factory?
+Data Factory is the best option to orchestrate all this data movement and has the best options for moving data from one place to another quickly and easily.